awlondon/primarydesignco-blog/_posts/2026-02-06-real-time-html-js-css-llm-interface.md

 This wrapper does several important things at once.
 It prevents code from being interleaved with prose.
 It makes the response reliably extractable.
 And it establishes an expectation that the code is not illustrative, but operational.

 Nothing about this pattern is novel at the model level.
-Large language models already comply with structured output requests, already generate valid front-end code, and already reason about UI state.
+Large language models already comply with structured output requests, generate valid front-end code, and reason about UI state.
 What changes is the *intent signal*: code is no longer an appendix to the answer.
 It is the answer’s executable surface.

 Crucially, this technique works today across existing LLMs.
 It does not depend on hidden APIs or experimental features.
 It is a user-side convention that treats the model as a co-author of live interfaces rather than a narrator describing them.